lsd-rs/lsd/README.md

 #### Icon Theme file content

 lsd support 3 kinds of icon configuration:
-- icons-by-filetype
+- filetype
-- icons-by-name
+- name
-- icons-by-extension
+- extension

 The default icon theme scheme shipped with `lsd` can be check in [icon theme source code](src/theme/icon.rs), we will load the default theme, and overwrite it with user defined parts, here is a example for icon theme.